 Fashion trends might be set on the runways of Milan and New York, but they don’t always take off.
-To understand what style seekers really want to buy and wear — and how those preferences play out in the way they search online — we instead turned to Google search data.1 Here are five things we learned.
+To understand what style seekers really want to buy and wear — and how those preferences play out in the way they search online — we instead turned to Google Search data.1 Here are five things we learned.

 Fashion searches aren't one-size-fits-all

 The way fashion lovers search online for an item of clothing depends on what they’re looking for.
 For example, 45% of dress searches contain a reference to an event, like a wedding or graduation.
-But when people are searching for bottoms, they’re more likely to use gender-related terms, like “women’s shorts,” or a colour, like “black trousers.”
+But when people are searching for bottoms, they’re more likely to use gender-related terms, like “women’s shorts,” or a color, like “black trousers.”

 Fashion has a regional flair

-Fashion may be one of the most globalised industries in the world, but we definitely saw some regional differences when we dug into the data.
+Fashion may be one of the most globalized industries in the world, but we definitely saw some regional differences when we dug into the data.
 Compared to other regions, Asian-Pacific and Latin American shoppers show a higher interest in party dresses.
 Europeans spend more time looking for the perfect summer dress.
 And searches for graduation and prom dresses are more prevalent in North America.

 While people in most countries prefer fitted, tight, or skinny bottoms, Asian-Pacific fashion fans tend to search more for wide or baggy trousers.
 Latin Americans show more interest in flared pants, and in Europe, leather is the new denim, with searches for leather pants exceeding those for denim in the past year.